abapGit/abapGit/docs/guide-offline-install.md

 ![](img/offline1.png)

 * Enter the name for your project, eg "Datamatrix" along with a package name, eg. $DATAMATRIX.
-If the package does not exist yet, you can select "Create Package" to create it.
+If the package does not exist yet, it will be created automatically when pulling.
+Alternatively, you can select "Create Package" to create the package manually with your own settings.

 ![](img/offline2.png)